obaidy/installments-app/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Supabase Schema

+The `supabase` directory contains SQL for additional tables used by the app.
+Run the SQL in `supabase/schema.sql` on your project to create the `user_roles` table which stores roles for each user.

+### Admin pages

+Screens under `app/admin` and `app/(web)` that require an admin role will display an "Access denied" message for unauthorized users.
 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: